FREQUENTLY ASKED QUESTIONS

 All lampshades are made to order, so please allow around 10-15 working days for us to make and dispatch your order.

-Orders are sent either by Hermes courier, or via royal mail taking 3-5 days.
+Orders are sent by Parcel Force, or via Royal Mail taking 2 days.
 Orders are insured and will need to be signed for.